-Truckers you have to stay active to stay healthy!
+Truckers you have to stay active to stay fit and healthy!
 It’s easy said than done right?
 Unfortunately, yes.
 The truck driver’s job is not easy and thus staying healthy is not easy too.
 The stress and the unhealthy position drivers are in require enormous effort on their side to figure out a healthier work schedule.

 Here are a few suggestions you can try:

 Biking is an awesome way to stay active and promote healthy lifestyle even while on the road!
 Yet not everybody has the time to stop and go for a ride.
 If you can find a slot, you should definitely try though.
 Many truckers bring their bikes with them and bike whenever possible.

 Take breaks.
 You need to rest as much as possible.
 It is not a coincidence that specialist recommend frequent breaks among other things like at least 8 hours of sleep.
 So, breaks are healthy and necessary for a healthy brain and body.